fullopsec/stable-deffusion-AMD-LINUX-low-VRAM/README.md

 python launch.py --opt-sub-quad-attention --medvram --disable-nan-check --always-batch-cond-uncond --no-half
 ```

-You might want to watch out for your VRAM usage and system temps.
-I use:
+21. Watch out for VRAM usage and system temps with the following commands:
 ```
 sudo radeontop
 watch -n 1 sensors
 ```

-Adjust your fan curve if your temps are too high!!!(70C)
+22. Adjust your fan curve if your temps are too high (70C).

-In the next video I will show you how to make them 2048x2048 with high details. (same GPU 8GB)

-I will benchmark multiple methods!
+23. In the next video, the process of generating images with high details will be demonstrated using the same GPU (8GB).
+Multiple methods will be benchmarked.